jahnavi-codehub/ai-ml-learning/README.md

-# AI & ML Learning Journey
+# AI / ML Learning Portfolio

+Hi, I’m Laxmi Jahnavi 👋
-This repository documents my learning and practice in Artificial Intelligence and Machine Learning.
+I’m a beginner in Artificial Intelligence and Machine Learning, actively learning and building concepts step by step.

-## Topics I am learning
-- Python fundamentals
+## 🔹 What I’m Learning
-- Data analysis using NumPy and Pandas
+- Python for Data Analysis
+- Machine Learning fundamentals
-- Basics of Machine Learning algorithms
+- Basics of NLP (Natural Language Processing)
+- Understanding how AI models work
-- Understanding AI concepts and use cases
+- Using AI tools responsibly for learning and productivity

-## Current Focus
+## 🔹 Current Focus
+- Learning core ML concepts
+- Writing small experiments and notes
+- Exploring real-world AI use cases

+## 🔹 Tools & Skills
-- Strengthening Python basics
+- Python (beginner)
-- Learning how ML models work
+- Machine Learning (beginner)
-- Applying concepts through small practice exercises
+- AI concepts

-## Goal
-To build strong fundamentals in AI/ML and gain real-world experience through internships and projects.
+- Logical thinking & problem solving
+- Research & documentation

+I am a quick learner, consistent, and open to feedback.
+This repository will be updated regularly as I learn and build more.